schneems/keytar/README.md

 **1.** A keyboard that is designed to be played standing up, like a guitar.
 **2.** A crazy simple ruby-on-rails library for making re-usable keys (the kind you use in key/value stores)

-KeyBuilder
+It Builds Keys
 ----------

-Keytar is an amazingly easy way to auto-magically generate keys for all of your NOSQL key needs.
+Keytar is an amazingly easy way generate keys for all of your NOSQL key needs.
 Are you using Redis, Memcache, MongoDB, Cassandra, or another hot key-value store?
 Then use **keytar**!
-It automatically generates keys based on class name instead of cluttering model definitions with tons of redundant key method declarations.
+It auto-magically generates keys based on class name instead of cluttering model definitions with tons of redundant key method declarations.

 ___quit___ littering your code with junk like this: